Josh Kerr (rugby league)

-Josh Kerr (born 11 February 1996) is an Australian rugby league footballer who plays as a for the St. George Illawarra Dragons in the National Rugby League (NRL), and also for the Indigenous All Stars.
-He has previously played for the Dolphins in the NRL.
+Josh Kerr (born 11 February 1996) is an Australian rugby league footballer who plays as a for the St. George Illawarra Dragons in the National Rugby League.
+He has played for the Indigenous All Stars at representative level.

+He has previously played for the Dolphins and St. George Illawarra in the NRL.

 Background

 Kerr was born in Brisbane, Queensland, Australia.

 Career

-Kerr was a Redcliffe Dolphins junior and was signed to play in the Melbourne Storm's Under 20s and did a pre-season with them.
+Kerr was a Dolphins junior and was signed to play in the Melbourne Storm's Under 20s and did a pre-season with them.
 He made 41 appearances for Melbourne in the NRL Under-20s competition across the 2015 and 2016 seasons, scoring 14 tries.

 St George Illawarra Dragons (2019–2023)

 Kerr represented the Indigenous All Stars in the 2019 All Stars match.
 On 21 March in round 2 of the 2019 NRL season, Kerr made his NRL debut for the St. George Illawarra Dragons against the South Sydney Rabbitohs.

 In 2020, Kerr played all twenty games for St. George Illawarra and scored two tries.
-Kerr's form got him selected for the Queensland twenty-seven man squad for the 2020 State of Origin series,.
+Kerr's form got him selected for the Queensland twenty-seven man squad for the 2020 State of Origin series.
 Although Kerr did not play any games in Queensland's 2-1 Series win, he was 18th man in Origin 2.

 In the 2021 NRL season, Kerr played a total of nineteen matches for St. George Illawarra and scored two tries as the club finished 11th on the table and missed out on the finals.
 On 5 July, Kerr was fined $18,000 by the NRL and suspended for one game after breaching the game's COVID-19 biosecurity protocols when he attended a party along with twelve other St. George Illawarra players at Paul Vaughan's property.

 In the 2022 NRL season, Kerr played seven games for St George Illawarra.
 The team finished tenth on the table and missed the finals for a fourth straight year.

 In April 2023, Kerr signed a contract with the Dolphins club for the 2024 and 2025 seasons.
 He continuing playing for St. George Illawarra in the 2023 NRL season.
 However, Kerr was granted an early release on 18 June from the Dragons to join the Dolphins immediately.